You pay nothing until we win

 Keep in mind that insurance companies collect money by charging expensive premiums but want to pay out as little as possible in claims.
 An insurance company’s first settlement offer does not factor in lost earning capacity or future medical expenses.
 In fact, the insurance company’s first offer is about 40% of what your case is actually worth.

-A personal injury lawyer will prepare a demand letter to submit to the insurance company, which will detail your economic and noneconomic damages.
+A personal injury lawyer in Meridian will prepare a demand letter to submit to the insurance company, which will detail your economic and noneconomic damages.
 Your attorney will request that the insurer pay you a certain amount in damages and will offer a consequence if they do not comply.

 Nobody should have to endure financial struggles after an accident.
 Hiring the right personal injury lawyer can help you receive the compensation you deserve.
 Contact us today to schedule a free consultation.